-Gas flaring refers to the process whereby unwanted or excess gases and liquids are released during normal or unplanned over-pressuring procedure in many industrial processes, such as oil-gas extraction, refineries, chemical plants, coal industry and landfills.
-As important as this process is, it is very dangerous with adverse effect to the climate and the environment.
-It is recognized as a major environmental problem around the world and in Nigeria precisely the Niger delta region where Oil and Gas activities is prominent.
+Gas flaring refers to the process where unwanted or excess gases and liquids are released during the normal or unplanned over-pressuring procedures in many industrial processes, such as oil-gas extraction, refineries, chemical plants, the coal industry and landfills.

 The Unspoken Dangers of Gas Flaring in Nigeria